AnisimovArthur/UnityTools/README.md

 1) 0 GameObject

 You will not see "Hello" a second time because you are unsubscribing from this event in the code.

+Then you will see the names of the components as much as you have GameObjects with that component because, we are using "LocalEvent" to use the local Event system on the local object.

 ## <a id="rt-objectpool"></a>ObjectPool
 Tool to use Pooled GameObjects.